stevleibelts-archive/php_component_dependency_injection/README.md

 # Steps / Roadmap

-* Implement container where you can add a class and call it (php \Example\AddClassAndCallIt\Example.php)
+* Implement container where you can add a class and call it (php example/Example/AddClassAndCallIt/Example.php)
-* Implement simple container that holds factories for [creating shared and not shared objects](http://tutorials.jenkov.com/dependency-injection/butterfly-container.html) (like a factory but with instance pooling)
+* Implement simple container that holds factories for [creating shared and not shared objects](http://tutorials.jenkov.com/dependency-injection/butterfly-container.html) (like a factory but with instance pooling)  (php example/Example/SharedAndNotSharedClass/Example.php)
 * Implement dependency injection with reflection class (as strategy)
 * Implement configuration as strategy
 * Implement caching (dump plain php code to create an/dump a container as fully readable and not configurable code)